loft-sh/vcluster-rancher-operator/README.md

 - [Development](#development)

 ## Installation

-To install vCluster Rancher Operator, you can add the loft repository to Rancher and install the vCluster Rancher Operator chart in the local cluster.
+To install, add the loft charts repository to Rancher, and then install this vCluster Rancher Operator chart in the local cluster.
 1. Select the local cluster in the Rancher clusters overview page.
 2. In the sidebar, navigate to "Apps" -> "Repositories".
 3. Select "Create".